By Taz Bareham — 27 Feb 2021

 Of course, this means that the retail price for your tours or activities can fluctuate depending on which agent the customer finds them through.
 It can also mean that the price may end up lower on an agent site than on your own direct booking site.
 While we often hear objections along the lines of “I don’t want direct bookings to be more expensive than agent bookings”, at the end of the day you need to know your marketing costs and how they relate to total sales.
 Here’s a question to help clarify the situation: Do you really want to pay $20 to acquire a single customer, or do you want to leave it to the agents who have a bigger marketing budget to play with in order to attract customers?
 By choosing net rate commission, you can still receive the same amount per booking while enjoying more bookings thanks to a wider reach.

 We would argue that today’s travelers are deal hunters, and they are already comfortable with paying for hotels and flights in this way.
 Indeed, a net rate commission for tours and activities is fast becoming the industry standard and the way of the future.
 If it boosts your sales volume and your overall revenue, it’s a winner.

-Rezdy’s tour operator booking software allows you to resell your tours and activities in both ways, and to adjust your tour operator commission rates and type to whatever both parties agree to.
+Rezdy’s tour operator system allows you to resell your tours and activities in both ways, and to adjust your tour operator commission rates and type to whatever both parties agree to.
 Your activity and tour distributors can sign into your Rezdy system, make bookings pulling from your live inventory, and Rezdy makes sure everyone gets paid.